vanessaklee/ecto/README.md

 Ecto is a simplistic data mapper to postgresql.
 It provides useful macros for defining Modules and mapping them to a database table.
-Communication to postgres is done via epgsql_pool.
+Communication to postgres is done via poolboy + pgsql.

 ## Getting ecto